Catalin246/buy-my-house/DOCUMENTATION.md

 Naming Convention: MortgageOffer_<MortgageOfferID>.pdf
 Metadata:
 CustomerID: Links the document to a customer.
-MortgageApplicationID: Links to the mortgage application.
+ApplicationID: Links to the mortgage application.

 ## Azure Table Storage
 Purpose
 Efficient access to mortgage application statuses and offer tracking.

 Tables
-**MortgageApplications**: Contains all necessary data related to each mortgage application.
+**Applications**: Contains all necessary data related to each mortgage application.

 PartitionKey: CustomerID (Groups all applications by customer).
-RowKey: MortgageApplicationID (Unique identifier for each application).
+RowKey: ApplicationID (Unique identifier for each application).
 Attributes:
 HouseID: ID of the house the mortgage is for.
 ApplicationDate: Date when the application was submitted.
 Status: Current status of the application (e.g., "submitted," "in review," "approved").
 Income: Customer’s income for application reference.
 CreditScore: Customer’s credit score.
-IncomeVerificationStatus: Verification status of income (e.g., "verified," "pending").
 MortgageOfferID: Links to the MortgageOffers table if an offer is generated.
 Timestamp: Date and time of the most recent status update.